IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 <!-- {**GWH_KT Gen to revisit the above procedure when UID2 portal is available**} -->

 NOTE: When you enable sharing permission, this allows the selected sharing participants to access your decryption keys.
 Each participant that you enable for sharing can use your keys, via the SDK, to decrypt a UID2 token into a raw UID2.
 However, granting permission is just the first step.
 In order for sharing to occur, you must send the tokens to the participant.
 The UID2 Portal enables the permissions, it does not send the data&#8212;that is up to you.

+# Sharing for Publishers

+The process for publishers sharing UID2 tokens in the bid stream is a different, and simpler, process.
+If your only role is publisher, see [Sharing for Publishers](sharing-publishers.md).